nipreps/eddymotion/README.md

 # EddyMotionCorrection

-Pure python eddy-current and head-motion correction for diffusion MRI, an extension of QSIprep's SHOREline algorithm for multiple diffusion models.
+Open-source eddy-current and head-motion correction for diffusion MRI, an extension of SHOREline (Cieslak, 2020) to multiple diffusion models.

 ![Before and After](emc_reg.gif)